Friendships are what makes the world go round and I am a VERY blessed girl.

 He was united in marriage on March 27, 2009, in Jefferson City, to Kylynn Michelle Hill who survives.

-United States Marine Corps Reserves.
+In 2005 Nathan enlisted with the United States Marine Corps Reserves.
 He recently returned from Iraq in February with the rank of Corporal.

 Nathan was a member of The Church of Jesus Christ of Latter Day Saints.
 Nathan enjoyed working out, running, computer games, movies, fishing, spending time at the lake, golfing, listening and playing music, comic books, and most especially spending time with his family.
 Nathan was a happy and loving child and husband, and grew into a deeply compassionate young man.
 Nathan was a man who loved to serve for others.
 He was loved greatly and words cannot express how much he will be missed.